in your browser.

 based upon how much health you are missing.
 Assuming your health averages around 60%, this translates into the most self-healing by a huge margin.
 It is strongest against constant sources of damage that keep your health fairly low, but don't run the risk of bursting you from high health to dead in a single shot.
 Those situations are few and far between.
 This talent lacks the major appeal of either of the other options in the tier and is rarely, if ever, worth using.

-provides passive and active benefits, and is a fine talent for players not yet uncomfortable with
+provides passive and active benefits, and is a fine talent for players who absolutely need the additional 20% health to survive progression, or are not yet uncomfortable with

 .
 It makes you much more resilient against boss abilities that deal burst damage, and provides a 20% increase to Ignore Pain.
 This is even a self-healing gain over

 if your health averages above 75%, although that only occurs in trivial content.
-This is most useful in two situations: beginner tanks having trouble making the most of defensive cooldowns,
+This is most useful in two situations: beginner tanks who have trouble making the most of defensive cooldowns,

 , or for experienced players tanking cutting-edge content that deals burst damage large enough to kill a tank without